Cagliari - Do & See

 Cathedral of Santa Maria

 The Cathedral of Santa Maria was constructed by the Pisans and restored during the 1930’s.
-Inside there are two pulpits sculpted by Guglielmo da Pisa and several other fascinating features like white marble lending a magical quality to the palce.
+Inside there are two pulpits sculpted by Guglielmo da Pisa and several other fascinating features like white marble lending a magical quality to the place.

 The botanic garden has over 500 species of tropical plants together with many Mediterranean varieties.
 There is also botanic museum if you would like to learn more about flora and fauna.

 Island of San Pietro

 Island of San Pietro (Isola di San Pietro) is located off the coast of Sulcis, in the southwest of Sardinia which makes it a perfect day trip from Cagliari.
 The island can be reached by ferry from Calasetta and takes about 30-40 minutes.
 But be aware the public transport can be a mess and you never know when the bus arrives, but, it will be worth the trouble.
 The island offers amazing surroundings and beautiful beaches around the attractive coast - some even call this island ”a piece of heaven".

 Spiaggia Mare Pintau

 With only 20 minutes by car you can reach this amazing beach.
 The car ride itself will be an experience due to amazing roads with the most spectacular views ever.
 There are no restaurants and bars by the beach so you probably need to bring along some food and drinks.
 Also good to know, the beach is not sandy but a little rocky and can be difficult to reach when climbing down from the hills, however it will be worth it because the colour of the sea is astonishing.

-This great museum is located in a former arsenal (Regio Arsenale) and contains many high quality objects and artifacts from Sardinia's past.
+This great museum is located in a former arsenal (Regio Arsenale) and contains many high quality objects and artefacts from Sardinia's past.
 On display are archaeological finds dating as far back as the Pre-Nuragic era (6000BC) and the Nuragic period.

 In the same complex you will also find the National Art Museum and a museum of Oriental Art.